-Many UK companies now use large-scale data analysis techniques, which would previously have been termed 'artificial intelligence'.
-This trend is likely to continue - for instance, the use of fuzzy reasoning within embedded devices such as the variable speed controllers of washing machines.
-In most cases, users are unaware that these embedded systems use AI algorithms.
+Many UK companies now use large-scale data analysis systems that exploit techniques, which would previously have been termed 'artificial intelligence'.
+This trend is likely to continue - for instance, the use of fuzzy reasoning within embedded devices such as the variable speed controllers of washing machines, even though users are unaware of this.
 In terms of UK research, it is possible to identify a cluster of companies that fund and then exploit University projects.
-Many are US based - in particular,

-Google, Amazon, Microsoft.
+Many are US based - in particular, Google, Amazon, Microsoft.
 This reflects market dominance within the software industry and may also illustrate a need to focus support for UK industry in this area.

-There is a risk that developments favour the privileged and further disadvantage those with lower digital literacy; they may also favour larger organisations, at the cost of smaller organisations (e.g. those in the voluntary / charity sector) that do not have the capacity to exploit the new capabilities.
+There is an ongoing risk that developments favour the privileged and further disadvantage those with lower digital literacy; they may also favour larger organisations, at the cost of smaller organisations (e.g. those in the voluntary / charity sector) who do not have the capacity to exploit the new capabilities.